T1000-Swift-Hail/PROJECT-2/README.md

 ### Project Description :
-// Add your project description my project is online store for glasses and Sunglasses you can Browse the Products and brand , price , type, and buy it
+// Add your project description my project is online store for glasses and Sunglasses and more, also you can Browse the Products and brand , price , type, and buy it

 ### Features List :
 // Add your project features list .